Aortic aneurysm repair

 - Thoracic aortic aneurysms (TAAs) occur along the portion of the aorta above the diaphragm (in the chest).
 This part of the aorta is made up of the aortic root, ascending aorta, aortic arch and descending thoracic aorta

 - Abdominal aortic aneurysms (AAAs) occur along the portion of the aorta that passes through the abdomen.
-These are far more common that thoracic aortic aneurysms, comprising up to 75% of aortic aneurysms, and are most often seen in men aged 40 to 70.
+These are far more common than thoracic aortic aneurysms, comprising up to 75% of aortic aneurysms, and are most often seen in men aged 40 to 70.

 A thoracoabdominal aneurysm is a thoracic aortic aneurysm that extends continuously from the chest down to the abdominal area.